gabriwl165/python-web-framework/README.md

     })
 ```

-With our new route done, we can test on our terminal with:
+With our new route created, we can test it in our terminal with:
 ```bash
 curl -X GET http://127.0.0.1:8080/hello_world/Gabs {"msg": "Hello Gabs"}